joelouthan/Theologicus/src/pastorals/titus1-5-9.md

 ## Minister Like This: Love God and Believe the Gospel

-1 Timothy 3:2 calls the the would-be elder that is "able to teach."
+1 Timothy 3:2 calls the would-be elder that is "able to teach."
 What is does that look like?
 Here in verse 9.

 The elder must hear the gospel and recieves the gospel; believes the gospel and lives out that good news that Christ has saved his people from their sins.